shaurya-patil/harbinger/README.md

 *   **Unified API Gateway**: A single entry point for external applications to interact with the agent mesh.
 *   **Desktop Integration**: Includes an Electron-based desktop app and Chrome Extension for deep system and browser integration.

+> [!NOTE]
+> The browser extension and fully functional desktop app are currently under development.

 ##  Architecture

 Harbinger follows a microservices pattern: